 Another key issue is the costs associated with maintaining a granted patent.
 Annuities for EU patents must be paid centrally at the EPO, as opposed to the existing system where post-grant annuities are paid at the various national patent offices.

 Based on statistics, an average EPC patent is validated and maintained in about four to five countries.
-For the EU patent the level of annuities will be the sum of the annuities currently paid for the four countries in which European patents are most frequently validated today (Germany, France, the United Kingdom and the Netherlands).
+In June 2015 the EPO Select Committee – mainly composed of representatives of EU member states participating in the new system – decided that the level of annuities should correspond to the sum of the annuities currently paid for the four countries in which European patents are most frequently validated today (Germany, France, the United Kingdom and the Netherlands).
 This decision will result in significant savings for applicants that validate patents in a high number of countries.
 However, applicants that validate patents in only a few countries will experience no cost benefit.

 Nature of industry